lmd-code/lmdjsutils/LmdCookies/README.md

 ## General Cookie Notes

-- Cookies can only store small amounts of data (max.
-4 kb) and are best used with one cookie per value (or a simple array of values at most).
+- You can only have a total of ~20 cookies per domain (depending on the browser), storing up to a maximum of 4 kb of data each.
+They are best used with simple data.
-- If you find you need more store larger quantities of data or complex data types, then `localStorage` is a better option (see [LmdStorage](../LmdStorage/README.md)).
+    - If you find you need to store larger quantities of data or complex data types, then `localStorage` is a better option (see [LmdStorage](../LmdStorage/README.md)).
+- Where `SameSite` is set to `none` (cross-site access allowed), `secure` must be set to `true` (access over 'HTTPS' only), or it may be rejected by modern browsers (this library will set this automatically).
+If the domain serving the cookie does not have HTTPS, then you can not specify `none` for `SameSite`.

 ## Minimum Requirements